Health Services For Your Child

 If your child has a serious condition or any special needs, you may also be entitled to support from your local Needs Assessment and Service Coordination (NASC) service.
 This may include help from child development services - they help children with disabilities and children who are not growing or developing as expected.
-See the page Concerned about your child's development?

-Are these health services free?
+Are health services free for my child?

 These health services are free for most children in New Zealand.
-You can find out if your child is eligible.

-When should I enrol my child?
+When should I enrol my child in health services?

 It is important to enrol your child as early as possible so that they can use these health services when they need to.
 Your midwife will be able to tell you how to enrol your child with a general practice, your local Well Child Tamariki Ora service and your Community Oral Health Service.